Nuclear submarine shooting suspect being questioned

 Lt Cdr Molyneux's widow, Gillian, described her husband as an "utterly devoted" family man.

 Tributes were also paid by First Sea Lord Admiral Sir Mark Stanhope and Capt Phil Buckley, captain of the Faslane Flotilla, to which HMS Astute belongs.

 Capt Buckley said Lt Cdr Molyneux's loss would "be felt by his shipmates and across the service.
 He was, simply, a good bloke".

 The injured crewman, who has not been named by the Ministry of Defence (MoD), is conscious and in a stable condition in hospital.

-On Saturday, the leader of Southampton City Council, Royston Smith, described how he dramatically overpowered the firing gunman while on a guided tour of the vessel.
+The leader of Southampton City Council, Royston Smith, has described how he dramatically overpowered the firing gunman while on a guided tour of the vessel.

 He was on board with the city council's chief executive and mayor as part of a civic party.

 Mr Smith, who once served in the RAF, described at least six shots being fired.

 He suffered minor cuts and bruising in the struggle.